trtd56/RFCX/docs/share_teams_20210209.md

 I imporove label by repeat re-labeling and training.

-1. train original label
+- 2nd-1. train from original tp_train.csv and fp_train.csv
-2. train original label and re-label from 1 model
+- 2nd-2. train from original tp_train.csv, fp_train.csv and the label which put by 2nd-1 model
-3. train original label and re-label from 2 model
+- 2nd-3. train from original tp_train.csv, fp_train.csv and the label which put by 2nd-2 model

 ---